 EU28 Members Trade with the Rest of the World.

 ISSB can assess the EU28’s trade in steel in a number of ways.
 For example we can assess EU28 member states’ trade with countries outside the EU.
-After being a significant net importer of steel over 2006-2008, in 2009 EU imports fell significantly further than exports with the result that the EU returned again to being a net steel exporter, a position maintained through to 2014.
-In 2015, however, the region returned to being a net importer due to a combination of a decline in exports and an increase in imports.
+After being a significant net importer of steel over 2006-2008, in 2009 EU imports fell significantly further than exports with the result that the EU returned again to being a net steel exporter, a position maintained in 2010 despite import levels rising faster than those of exports.
+2011 saw the EU return to being a net importer of steel over February-July but imports fell for seven consecutive months after peaking in May and the EU was once again a net exporter of steel over the year.
+As 2012 progressed and the Euro weakened against other major countries, EU exports showed an increase whilst the imports fell from the start of the year after briefly recovering before 2014 saw both imports and exports follow a similar trail, rising at the start of the year, before declining during the mid-part where exports then increased whilst imports fell back.

 EU28 Members Trade with all Countries